mudia5/northwind-ecommerce/README.md

 ## Special Features
 ### Shopping Cart Page
 One of the most notable features we added is the **Shopping Cart page**, where users can view all products they have added to their cart.
-This page reflects the `Shopping_Cart` table in the database and provides several key functionalities:
+This page reflects the `Shopping_Cart` relation in the database and provides several key functionalities:

 * **Visualizing Cart Items:** Users can see all the items in their cart, helping them keep track of their selections.
 * **Item Removal Options:** Users can remove individual products or clear the entire cart in one action.